ioBroker/ioBroker.iot/README.md

 if the text is a JSON object then the following keys can be used:
 * **responseText** needs to contain the text to return to Amazon
 * **shouldEndSession** is a boolean and controls if the session will be closed after the response was spoken or stays open to accept another voice input.
-* **sessionId** needs to contain the sessionId the response is meaned for.
+* **sessionId** needs to contain the sessionId the response is meant for.
 Ideally provide it to allow concurrent sessions.
 If not provided the first session that expects a response is assumed.

 **Return result via the message to iot instance**